joinbox/ui-components/FormSync/README.md

 - clones any number of inputs from the original form to a new container
 - synchronizes original and cloned form elements
 - supports auto submit on cloned form elements
+- clones placeholder from original to cloned inputs (if not already set on cloned input)
+- sets for attribute on label and id attribute on input (if not already set on cloned input)

 ## Polyfills